aiolos/ESPHome-config/README.md

 # ESPHome-config

 This repository has various ESPHome configs for my own made PCBs.
-Check https://enri.nl/?page=pcb for info about the PCBs.
+Check https://enri.nl/pcb for info about the PCBs.

 ## P1 - Smart Meter
 ### DSMR2/3/4/5 Wemos version
 The [`p1.yaml`](p1.yaml) and [`p1-with-gas.yaml`](p1-with-gas.yaml) files have the basic configuration for my P1 PCB.
 The config only differs on the gas_delivered-sensor.
 ESPHome docs can be found [here](https://esphome.io/components/sensor/dsmr.html).

+The configuration for the combination print with P1 and a water meter can be found in the [`p1-with-water.yaml`](p1-with-water.yaml) file.

 ### DSMR5 ESP-01 version
-The [`miniP1.yaml`](miniP1.yaml) file is for the mini version, used with an ESP-01.
+The [`miniP1.yaml`](miniP1.yaml) file is for the mini version, used with an ESP-01s.

 ### P1 - Heat (Stadsverwarming / Warmtelink)
 If you have a 'warmtelink' P1 port for measuring heating (stadsverwarming / stadswarmte) the [`p1-heat/p1-heat.yaml`](p1-heat/p1-heat.yaml) can be used.
 The [`uart_read_line_sensor.h`](uart_read_line_sensor.h) is also required while building the firmware.

+Please note that this print can't be used with heat measurement with IR optical readout, like L+G Ultraheat.
+Only recently installed devices with P1 (RJ12) ports can be used.

 ## Modbus